Joshua-Ren/Learning_dynamics_LLM/README.md

 The src contains the code for all experiments in the paper, but running them might be annoying.
 Sorry for not well organizing the code more systematically.
-However, as the code is based on this repo and the official DPO repo, it is easy for you to write your own code using your favorite framework.
+However, as the code is based on [this repo](https://github.com/Shawn-Guo-CN/SFT_function_learning/tree/main) and the [official DPO repo](https://github.com/eric-mitchell/direct-preference-optimization), it is easy for you to write your own code using your favorite framework.
-The small experiments and probing dataset generation in the notebook are self-contained.
+The small experiments and probing dataset generation in the [notebooks](https://github.com/Joshua-Ren/Learning_dynamics_LLM/tree/main/notebook) are self-contained.
 Here is a [short document](https://weak-family-7e4.notion.site/Go-over-the-codebase-19c85a5295b8808ea13cf33f18ada4a8) for the code of this project, hope that will be helpful.

 # Reference